-Pudina Rice Recipe yields a very flavorful lunch box recipe perfect for the common cold days.
-I strongly believe in the concept of “Food is the medicine and medicine are the food”.
+Pudina Rice Recipe yields a flavorful lunch box recipe perfect for the standard cold days.
+I strongly believe in the concept of "Food is the medicine and medicine is the food."

-Traditional Indian cuisines recipes are strictly following this fact.
-But the modern generations ignore this for their own reasons.
+Traditional Indian cuisine recipes are strictly following this fact.
+But the modern generations ignore this for their reasons.

-Mint leaves is one such ingredient that has to be treated as a great culinary partner, rather than its medicinal benefits.
-Largely Mint leaves served as a purpose for common colds, in-congestion stomach aches, etc., These are the general purposes of using it.
+Mint leaves are one such ingredient that has to be treated as a great culinary partner, rather than its medicinal benefits.
+Mint leaves serve a purpose for common colds, in-congestion stomach aches, etc, These are the general purposes of using it.

 But I do not know how these are clinically used.
 Leaving behind these facts, I'm greatly addicted to its flavor.
 Whether it is Biryani or any other gravies, most of my recipes include a handful of mint leaves.

-Too much of herb can spoil a dish, do not be greedy in deciding about the quantity.
-This rice dish really loved by my family, once in a while, we should include this recipe in our menu to maintain our general health.
+Too much herb can spoil a dish; do not be greedy in deciding about the quantity.
+This rice dish loved by my family; once in a while, we should include this recipe in our menu to maintain our general health.